TaufeeqR/Woolies-Beta/README.md

 ```
 Creating a new and improved Woolworths homepage
-keeping the Woolies them but adding a modern twist.
+keeping the Woolies theme but adding a modern twist.
 ```

 ## Contributors